September 11, 2025

 Long-term investor in a higher tax bracket Growth option Often more tax-efficient because tax is deferred until redemption and may fall under capital gains rules rather than slab-taxed IDCW payouts

-Investor needing periodic cash flow Compare IDCW vs Growth + SWP Cash-flow need alone does not automatically make IDCW better.
-The tax result depends on holding period, gain component, and income level
+Investor needing periodic cash flow Compare IDCW vs Growth + SWP A cash-flow need alone does not automatically make IDCW better.
+An SWP from a growth option can be more tax-efficient because only the gain component is taxed, often at LTCG rates

 Tip: IDCW is taxed at slab rate.
-For many investors, especially in higher tax brackets, Growth remains worth comparing before choosing IDCW.
+For many investors, especially in higher tax brackets, comparing Growth option plus SWP against IDCW on an after-tax basis is worth doing before choosing.

 Capital Loss Set-Off & Carry Forward